pinarmrv/my-notepad/README.md

 `npm run dev`

 To create a fake server for notes, `json-server` is used.
+It is running at port 4000 and confiugration is in `package-json`.